percwg/perc-wg/private-media-framework/draft-ietf-perc-private-media-framework.md

 authentication on the Media Distributor, such an attack could only be detected in the receiving endpoints where the forged packets would finally be dropped.

-Another potential attack is a third party claiming to be an Media Distributor, fooling endpoints in to sending packets to the false Media Distributor instead of the correct one.
+Another potential attack is a third party claiming to be a Media Distributor, fooling endpoints in to sending packets to the false Media Distributor instead of the correct one.
 The deceived sending endpoints could incorrectly assuming their packets have been delivered to endpoints when they in fact have not.